 Criteria question Assessment Optional comments Y IP ld Ν (Max 250 characters) 1.
-The agency has procedures to provide access to information in the requested format and within time (e.g. a checklist of steps to be undertaken for each application).
+The agency has procedures to ensure that written notices giving access to documents accord with the legislative requirements and that information is provided in the requested format and within time (e.g. a checklist of steps to be undertaken for each application and templates which reflect the statutory requirements).
 2. The agency routinely meets statutory timeframes.
 3. If access is not given in the requested format or it is deferred, the agency has procedures for recording the reasons for the difference in formats or the deferral, and that no additional charges are levied.
 4. The agency has procedures for ensuring the information goes to the correct person, for example, correctly to an agent or parent.
-5. The agency has procedures for ensuring that applications under the RTI Act are considered for inclusion in the disclosure log in accordance with the RTI Act.
+5. The agency has procedures for ensuring that applications under the RTI Act are considered for inclusion in the disclosure log in accordance with the RTI Act, as needed.
+(If your agency does not operate a disclosure log please select "Yes" here.)